Braima11/nc-news/README.md

 The **NC News API** is a backend service designed to provide programmatic access to application data, mimicking the functionality of a real-world platform like Reddit.
 This API allows users to interact with a PostgreSQL database using Node.js and the `node-postgres` library.
 It supports various endpoints to retrieve, add, update, and delete data related to topics, articles, comments, and users.

 This project is built with a focus on RESTful principles, ensuring a clean and intuitive interface for front-end applications to consume.
-It also includes Git hooks using Husky to enforce code quality by preventing commits that fail tests.

 Live API: https://news-journal.onrender.com/